alexshelto/redditSourcedInstagramBot/README.md

 * more knowledge on os module
 * how to scrape reddit repositories
 * how to navigate through instagram in python
-* file encoding with SHA encryption
+* Using SHA1 & SHA256 hash